 We provide free parking, refreshments and a thank you gift to volunteers.

-New for 2017: we are pleased to introduce a new incentive program for volunteers who serve at multiple ceremonies.
+We are pleased to introduce a new incentive program for volunteers who serve at multiple ceremonies.
 Fill out your volunteer form now for more details or call 607-777-2140!

 We are looking for people to serve in the following roles: